Panjete/rerankDocs/README.md

 Considering COVID-19 to be one word currently
 Is it guarenteed we'll have only 40 topics?
-I am NOT lowercasing queries
+I am NOT lowercasing queries -- actually, should I?

 Assuming that all queries have a number, and non-empty fields in query, question, and narrrative